 - Shavings: This is a profoundly sincere consideration!
 If you have a metal grinder then metal shavings can break loose when the grinder fails to perform properly and end up in your weed.
+The same goes for acrylic and plastic grinders as well.
 This poses a serious health risk.

 Understanding Grinder Lingo